BalajiKs171095/mbcrump.github.io/_posts/2017-02-05-getting-started-with-aspnetcore.md

 	dotnet build

 Now we need to run it.
-So I used:

-	dotnet run

-and the application returned the following:
+So I typed 'dotnet run' and the application returned the following:

 	C:\Users\mbcrump\helloworld>dotnet run
 	Project helloworld (.NETCoreApp,Version=v1.0) was previously compiled.
 Skipping compilation.